inmagik/use-eazy-auth/README.md

 This project takes the main concepts and algorithms (but also the name) from the [eazy-auth](https://github.com/inmagik/eazy-auth) library, and aims at providing equivalent functionality in contexts where the usage of `eazy-auth` with its strong dependency on `redux` and `redux-saga` is just too constraining.

-## Warning
-We are working on reaching a 1.0 release version, but until that we cannot guarantee the stability of the API.

 ## Installation
 ```
 yarn add use-eazy-auth